 A voice came from behind.
 “Tell it to ‘Hold when thrown.”

 Vivenna jumped, spinning.
-Vasher stood behind, Nightblood held before him, point down.
+Vasher stood behind her, Nightblood held before him, point down.
 He had his pack over his shoulder.

 Vivenna flushed, glancing back at the rope.
 However, she did as he suggested.
-“Hold when thrown,” she said.
+“Hold when thrown,” she said, touching the twig on the ground and drawing her color from it.

-Once again, without any color to act as a fuel, the Awakening drew a large amount of Breath from her.
-Still, it did work.
-Or, at least, she thought it did.
 The rope remained limp.
 So, she tossed it to the side, hitting one of the hanging tree branches.

-The rope immediately twisted about, twisting the branches together and holding them tightly.
+The rope immediately twisted about, locking the branches together and holding them tightly.

 “That’s useful,” Vivenna said.